You can't have your cake and eat it: Logicality

 In response, Richard Mason disagreed with Zimmer's assertion on the mutually exclusiveness of the two actions: "simultaneous cake-having and cake-eating are NOT mutually exclusive.
 On the contrary, generally I cannot eat something at any time when I do not have it.
 But I eat things when I have them all the time.
 Only when the object is entirely consumed do I no longer have it (and at that time the eating is also terminated)."
 Therefore, Mason considers the "have-eat" variant to be "logically indefensible".
 Zimmer reacted to Mason by stating: "the 'having' part of the idiom seems to me to imply possession over a long period of time, rather than the transient cake-having that occurs during cake-eating".
 He concludes that it is ultimately not relevant to ponder over the logicality of crystallized, commonly used phrases.
 "Few people protest the expression head over heels to mean 'topsy-turvy,' despite the fact that its "literal" reading describes a normal, non-topsy-turvy bodily alignment".

 Stan Carey, writing for the Macmillan Dictionary Blog, likens the "have-eat" vs. "eat-have" question with the discussion over "I could care less" and "I couldn't care less", two phrases that are used to refer to the same thing yet are construed differently, the former sounding illogical because saying "I could care less" would mean that you actually do care to some degree.
 Carey writes that even though the "eat-have" form of the cake-proverb might make more sense, "idioms do not hinge on logic, and expecting them to make literal sense is futile.
 But it can be hard to ward off the instinctive wish that language align better with common sense."
 Carey jokingly states that the cake-idiom actually does have its cake and eats it.

-In other languages

-Various expressions are used to convey similar idioms in other languages: